Here’s my professional bio:

 I will spend the rest of my life in this practice.
 I will continue to grow and deepen my understanding, and I will continue to share that learning with those who gather in circles with me around the world.
 That spark that was ignited in the hospital, before my son died, continues to grow and now it lights the path not only for me but for the many people who read my words and show up in my workshops.

 Thank you for coming to join me.
-I hope I can help the spark in you grow too.
+I hope I can help the spark in you to grow too.

 Shawnigan Lake, B.C.